huythinhnguyen/2wheel_lite_sim/devlog.md

+### 09/10/22:
+- Kinda finished with the the sensorimotor control.
+Go back when feel better. --> Need to think of a new loop that can track IID to a constant value.
+Or even better.
+Track both IID and onset distance.
+- Now I'm focusing on rebuilding the Reinforcement Learning setup

 ### 09/04/22:
 - Quick observation of the Unified Loop: The factor is bias toward the avoid side.
 - The approach factor needs to be turned on all the way (>0.8, 0.9) to trigger a hit!